 However, to fulfill that need, you need a stable income source, a good credit score, and a mortgage loan.
 Given the times, the home buyers can struggle to keep up with mortgage payments, and the unemployment rate will directly impact the housing market.

 Since the beginning of the second quarter, the housing market has been seeing a slow start.
 What used to be the hottest season seems like an unpredictable period.
 Given the situation, you won’t see a significant change in home prices because fewer transactions are making their way through the uncertain time of Covid-19.

 To avoid the crash of the housing market, mortgage lenders are offering modification & forbearance plans.
 On paper, these options are available to anyone with an FHA mortgage.
 Homeowners can suspend/reduce their payments for a while, but the situation can’t continue for long.
 If the circumstances don’t improve, the mortgage lending institutions will go out of business.

 On the same note, banks are making it harder to get a mortgage.
 Although, you can be eligible for an FHA loan even with a minimum credit score that doesn’t guarantee mortgage approval.
 Lenders have changed their criteria, and anyone who has talked to a mortgage officer knows how the situation is changing and making it difficult to purchase a new property.

 The interesting part is that banks are reducing their interest rates.
-Mortgage rates were already at a historically low point; a further reduction means savings worth years of payment.
+When is the best time to buy a house in this economy, mortgage rates were already at a historically low point; a further reduction means savings worth years of payment.
 That means if you have a good credit score, enough savings for the down payment, and a stable income source, you can lock a deal at a reasonable price.